downfromthetrees/the_magic_eye/README.md

 * Remove blacklisted images (see [how to blacklist images](#remove-blacklisted-images))
 * Remove broken image links

-See the [settings documentation](#settings) for information on how to enabling features and tweak settings.
+See the [settings documentation](#settings) for tweaking this and enabling more features.

 ### Blacklisting / Removal FAQ
-* If you remove images for breaking the rules and want Magic Eye to remove them when they get posted again, then you need to blacklist them when you remove.
-[The blacklisting section](#remove-blacklisted-images) shows you how to do this, but here is an an overview so you can understand the workflow:
+* If you remove images for breaking the rules and want Magic Eye to remove them when they are posted again, you need to blacklist them when you remove.
+[The blacklisting section](#remove-blacklisted-images) shows you how to automatically do this, but here is an an overview so you can understand the workflow:
    * When a repost is detected, Magic Eye looks at the last submission of that image to figure out what to do.
    * If the last submission is approved/unmoderated, Magic Eye acts based on your repost settings
    * If the last submission was removed by a moderator...
-       * ...and is blacklisted: Magic Eye will automatically remove it for you
+       * ...and it is blacklisted: Magic Eye will automatically remove it for you
-       * ...and is not blacklisted: Magic Eye will ignore it and treat the repost as a new submission.
+       * ...and it is not blacklisted: Magic Eye will ignore it and treat the repost as a new submission.

     This workflow gives you a simple way to override old decisions, or let users repost with different titles etc.